felilo/SUICoordinator/README.md

     ///
     /// - Parameters:
     ///   - path: The `DeepLinkPath` indicating the destination within the app.
-    ///   - rootCoordinator: The root `AnyCoordinatorType` instance of the application (e.g., `mainCoordinator`),
+    ///   - rootCoordinator: The root `AnyCoordinatorType` instance of the application (e.g., `rootCoordinator`),
     ///     used as a starting point to traverse and manipulate the coordinator tree.
-    /// - Throws: Can throw errors from coordinator operations, such as `topCoordinator()` or `getCoordinatorSelected()`,
-    ///           if the navigation path is invalid or a coordinator is not in the expected state. func handlePushNotificationDeepLink(
+    @MainActor func handlePushNotificationDeepLink(
         path: DeepLinkPath,
         rootCoordinator: AnyCoordinatorType
     ) async throws {
         switch path {
         case .tabCoordinator:
-            // This case demonstrates deep linking to a view (with detents) within a specific tab.
-            // It ensures that the action is performed on a HomeCoordinator if it's managing the currently selected tab.
-            //
-            // 1. `rootCoordinator.topCoordinator()`: Gets the topmost coordinator.
-This could be a modal's coordinator
-            //    or the selected tab's coordinator if `rootCoordinator` is a TabCoordinator without a modal presented directly by it.
-            // 2. `?.parent as?
-CustomTabCoordinator`: Checks if the parent of the topmost coordinator is our
-            //    main `CustomTabCoordinator`.
-This confirms we are operating within the main tab structure.
-            //    If true, `tabCoordinator` becomes this `CustomTabCoordinator` (which is `mainCoordinator`).
-            // 3. `tabCoordinator.getCoordinatorSelected()`: Retrieves the coordinator for the *currently selected tab*
-            //    from the (now confirmed) `CustomTabCoordinator`.
-            // 4. `as?
-HomeCoordinator`: Checks if this selected tab's coordinator is an instance of `HomeCoordinator`.
-            // 5. `await coordinatorSelected.presentDetents()`: If all checks pass, calls `presentDetents()` on the
-            //    `HomeCoordinator` of the active tab, typically showing a sheet with detents.
-            // This pattern allows for deep linking into a specific state (like showing a detents view) of a specific tab. if let tabCoordinator = try rootCoordinator.topCoordinator()?.parent as?
-CustomTabCoordinator {
+            /// Deep-link intent:
+            /// Present the detents sheet that belongs to the `HomeCoordinator`
+            /// ‑-but only if that coordinator is the one *currently visible* to the user.
+            ///
+            /// How it works:
+            /// `getCoordinatorPresented()` walks the hierarchy to return
+            ///    • the “top-most” coordinator of any modal stack, **or**
+            ///    • the coordinator that controls the *selected* tab when inside a tab container.
+            ///    In short, it yields the coordinator the user is actively interacting with.
+            /// When the cast succeeds we call `presentSheet()` which
+            ///    brings up the sheet configured inside `HomeCoordinator`.

-                if let coordinatorSelected = try tabCoordinator.getCoordinatorSelected() as?
+            if let coordinator = try rootCoordinator.getCoordinatorPresented() as?
 HomeCoordinator {
+                await coordinator.presentSheet()
+            } else {
+                let homeCoordinator = HomeCoordinator()
+                try await homeCoordinator.forcePresentation(rootCoordinator: rootCoordinator)
-                    await coordinatorSelected.presentDetents()
+                await homeCoordinator.presentSheet()
             }
-            }
         case .home:
             // This case demonstrates presenting a different Coordinator modally (HomeCoordinator in this example).
             // It creates a new `HomeCoordinator` instance and uses `forcePresentation`
-            // to display it as a sheet over the current context, managed by the `mainCoordinator`. let coordinator = HomeCoordinator()
+            // to display it as a sheet over the current context, managed by the `rootCoordinator`. let coordinator = HomeCoordinator()
-            try? await coordinator.forcePresentation(
+            try await coordinator.forcePresentation(
                 presentationStyle: .sheet,
-                mainCoordinator: mainCoordinator
+                rootCoordinator: rootCoordinator
             )
         }
     }